BlueByteSystemsInc/.github/profile/readme.md

 Explore all our products at our [online shop](https://bluebyte.biz/shop).
 Our offerings include a range of tools and SDKs designed to improve your SOLIDWORKS and SOLIDWORKS PDM experience.

-### 📘 About Blue Byte Systems Inc.
+### 📘 About BLUE BYTE SYSTEMS INC.

-Blue Byte Systems Inc. is dedicated to providing innovative solutions for the SOLIDWORKS and SOLIDWORKS PDM ecosystems.
-Our team of experts is committed to helping businesses automate their processes, improve efficiency, and reduce operational costs.
-We offer a range of products and services tailored to meet the unique needs of our clients.
+Blue Byte Systems Inc., based in Vancouver, Canada, specializes in delivering cutting-edge solutions for the SOLIDWORKS and SOLIDWORKS PDM ecosystems.
+Our expert team focuses on automating workflows, enhancing efficiency, and minimizing operational costs for businesses of all sizes.
+We provide a comprehensive range of services, including custom API solutions, tailored macros, PDM data migration, and online training programs.
+Our API classes and hands-on training empower clients to maximize the potential of SOLIDWORKS and PDM, ensuring they stay ahead in a competitive landscape.
+At Blue Byte Systems, innovation and client satisfaction are at the heart of everything we do.

 For more information about our products and services, visit [Blue Byte Systems Inc.](https://bluebyte.biz).